Nam June Paik's life and art: “Thinking about art” and “Making art” before sale/presentation

 He sorts the artist's unstable, unsteady path of Asia through Europe to the USA for today's viewer, examines its changing interests and the effects that these new orientations had on Nam June Paik's art.

-Ken Hakuta is Nam June Paik's nephew and known as "Dr. Fad" , host and moderator of an American TV show about young inventors that ran from 1988 to 1994.
-He organized the "Fad Fair" , inventor fairs for crazy ideas that brought "Inventor of the Year" Award "Wacky Wall Walker" popular, which was sold in the 1980s 240 million times (although the United States had only 225 million inhabitants at that time).
+Ken Hakuta is Nam June Paik's nephew and known as "Dr. Fad ," host and presenter of an American TV show about teenage inventors that ran from 1988 to 1994.
+He organized the "Fad Fairs ," inventors' fairs for outlandish ideas, which earned him the Franklin Institute's "Inventor of the Year" award"Wacky Wall Walker ," which sold a staggering 240 million units in the 1980s (even though the US population at that time was only 225 million).

-With a part of the 20 million that the plastic converter brought him, Hakuta saved the Mt.
-Lebanon Shaker collection .
-Furniture and household items of the oldest Shaker community in the United States, historically highly valuable and after guiding principles such as "Every Force Evolves a Form" , "Order Creates Beauty" , and "Beauty residues on utility" -made a century before the "Form Follow Function" ideas Louis Sullivans and the Bauhaus architects around Ludwig Mies van der Rohe .
-Today the collection can be seen again in the Shaker Museum Mount Lebanon (New Lebanon.
-Columbia County, New York), see Shakerml.org ).
+With part of the $20 million he earned from the plastic wall runner, Hakuta saved the Mt.
+Lebanon Shaker collection from being sold off in the 1990s.
+The collection comprises furniture and household items from the oldest Shaker community in the USA, historically invaluable and crafted according to principles such as “every force evolves a form , “order creates beauty ,” and “beauty rests on utility” —a century before the “form follows function” ideas of Louis Sullivan and the Bauhaus architects around Ludwig Mies van der Rohe .
+Today, the collection can once again be viewed at the Shaker Museum Mount Lebanon (New Lebanon, Columbia County, New York; see shakerml.org ).

-This was followed by a phase of the business expansion of Hakuta's long -standing interest in medical herbs .
-Allherb.com , which was launched in 1998, was the "most authentic resource for medical herbs", with shamans and herbal doctors from the Peruvian rainforest for a while.
+Then followed a phase of commercial expansion of Hakuta's long-standing interest in medicinal herbs .
+Launched in 1998, the eCommerce platform AllHerb.com was for a time the "most authentic resource for medicinal herbs," with shamans and herbal healers from the Peruvian rainforest on board.

 As early as February 2000, Hakuta had no desire to fought better and more unscrupulously more competitors in terms of quality, but rather better in terms of market affairs, but better and ceased the business of the company.

-Until then, the demanding naturopathic platform was a permanent topic in the best-known American media; The Harvard Business School dealt with the unusual company in case studies.
-Ken Hakuta then became a member of the "Advisory Board of Commissioners" for the Smithsonian American Art Museum in Washington DC, which houses a significant collection by Nam June Paik's art, and he took over the management of the paik studios in New York City.
+Until then, the ambitious natural healing platform had been a recurring topic in the most prominent American media outlets; Harvard Business School even conducted case studies on the unusual company.
+Ken Hakuta subsequently became a member of the advisory board of commissioners for the Smithsonian American Art Museum in Washington, D.C., which houses a significant collection of Nam June Paik's art, and he took over the management of Paik Studios in New York City.

-In 2000 the book "The Worlds of Nam June Paik" by John G. Harnhardt , writer, art historian, curator of film and media art and one of the leading Nam June Paik experts in the world appeared. was held Solomon R. Guggenheim Museum in 2000
+In 2000, the book “The Worlds of Nam June Paik” by John G. Harnhardt , writer, art historian, curator of film and media art, and one of the world's leading Nam June Paik experts, was published.
+Harnhardt was the curator of the major Paik retrospective “The Worlds of Nam June Paik,” which was held at the Solomon R. Guggenheim Museum in New York in 2000.

 Harnhardt wants to open a new look at Paik's career and stimulate a new generation of artists to perceive Paik's importance for the art of the late 20th century and its influence on the future of an expanding media culture.

-In the chapter "The Seoul of Fluxus", Harnhardt illuminates Paik's position as an artist born in Korea, whose interest in art with composition and performance started.
-The chapter "The Cinematic Avant Guard" is a study by the independent film of the 1960s and 1970s, which serves as the background of the representation of Paik's engagement in various artist milieus in New York and its discovery of the electronic moving image by the medium video in the middle of the 1960s.
+In the chapter “The Seoul of Fluxus,” Harnhardt illuminates Paik’s position as a Korean-born artist whose interest in art began with composition and performance.
+The chapter “The Cinematic Avant-Garde” is a study of independent film of the 1960s and 1970s, serving as background for the portrayal of Paik’s involvement in various artistic circles in New York and his discovery of electronic moving images through the medium of video in the mid-1960s.

-Performance and films are closely linked to Paik's artistic development as part of the institutional context of television and video.
-The chapter "The Triumph of Nam June Paik" documents and reflects Paik's heroic efforts to develop and illustrate the expression capacities of electronic image art with regard to meaning and composition.
+Performance and film are closely linked to Paik's artistic development within the institutional context of television and video.
+The chapter “The Triumph of Nam June Paik” documents and reflects on Paik's heroic efforts to develop and clarify the expressive capacities of electronic visual art in terms of message and composition.

 Since 2015, Ken Hakuta and Shigeko Kubota have been supported by the most marketing aggressive gallery in the world in their efforts for the artist's legacy, the Gagosian Gallery .
 For the well-being of the artist, but probably to the disadvantage of the interested public: The Gagosian gallery empire has become an empire through art trade and not to make art publicly accessible through efforts.
 Gagosian art is shown in the eight Gagosian locations in the art centers of the world and at international art fairs, especially in their own galleries, and normal citizens have hardly any access here.